microsoft/live-share/docs/use/codebug-visual-studio-code.md

 The Visual Studio Live Share collaborative debugging feature is a powerful way to debug a problem.
 It enables a collaborative experience to troubleshoot problems.
 It also gives you and other participants in your session the ability to investigate problems that might be environment specific by providing a shared debugging session on the host's computer.

+> [!TIP]
-> **Security tip:** Because participants can independently go to and edit files, as a host, you might want to restrict which files guests are able to access in your project via a .vsls.json file.
+> Because participants can independently go to and edit files, as a host, you might want to restrict which files guests are able to access in your project via a .vsls.json file.
 You should also be aware that Console/REPL access enables participants to run commands on your computer, so you should only co-debug with people you trust.
 Guests should realize that, because of restrictive settings, they might not be able to follow the debugger as it steps into certain restricted files.
 For more information, see [Controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility).

 Using collaborative debugging is simple.